Dear Vito and Carmela Andolini

 - A system or components was observed that had multiple or significant defects or damage.

-- Conditions were observed that may indicate concealed defects or damages.
+- Conditions were observed that indicate there may be additional or concealed defects or damages.

-- Conditions were observed that may indicate significant safety issues.
+- Conditions were observed that indicate there may be significant safety issues.

 The inspector will also make recommendations regarding common safety issues, components that need routine maintenance or repairs, or components that could be upgraded to current building or safety standards.
 These observations should not be construed as a comprehensive or itemized list and there may be additional items that were not noted in the report.
 A photo of a defect or damage does not mean that the issue was limited to that area only but may be a representation of a condition that is in other locations.